-- 1. Core courses (GEO 200A, 200B, and 200C) and seminars in (e.g., GEO 290, and 297) the discipline and - 2.
-Specialized methods and subject matter courses in one of four Areas of Emphasis, and as an additional option, also in one of three Concentrations.
-Training in each Area of Emphasis and Concentration requires students to take core course(s), methods course(s), and restricted electives.
-Descriptions of these Areas of Emphasis and Concentrations, affiliated faculty, and their specific curricula can be found on the GGG web site: http://ggg.ucdavis.edu/.
-Areas of Emphasis generally involve faculty from several different Colleges and Departments, while Concentrations (e.g., Landscape Architecture and Environmental Design or Regional and Community Development) involve faculty from a single or small group of departments.
+- 1. Core courses (GEO 200AN, 200BN, 200CN, 200DN and 200E) and seminars in (GEO 297) the discipline and - 2.
+Specialized methods and subject matter courses in one of four Areas of Geographic Depth, and as an additional option, also in one of three Specialized Areas of Study.
+Training in each Area of Geographic Depth and Specialized Areas of Study requires students to take a series of courses that fall within the broad subject area.
+Descriptions of these Areas of Emphasis and Concentrations, affiliated faculty, and their specific curricula can be found on the GGG web site: http://geography.ucdavis.edu.
+Areas of Geographic Depth generally involve faculty from several different Colleges and Departments, while Specialized Areas of Study (e.g., Global Environmental Change, Landscape Architecture and Environmental Design or Regional and Community Development) involve faculty from a single or small group of departments.

-Areas of Emphasis
+Areas of Geographic Depth

-a.
+- a.
 Environmental Sciences

 - b.
 Methods, Models, and Geographic Information Systems

 - c.
 Nature and Society

 - d.
 People, Place, and Region